ethopic/hhd-ethiopic-I/README.md

 ### Feedbacks
-We welcome contributions and feedback from the research community to further enhance the HHD-Ethiopic dataset and code.
+We welcome feedbacks from the research community to further enhance the HHD-Ethiopic dataset.
 If you have any suggestions, please feel free to send them via email: ethiopic.dataset@gmail.com